fishuke/faq/README.md

 **Q:** Where can i find motivation?\
 **A:** There are a lot of motivation resources but the best is loving what you do.
 Imagine, i enjoy coding and they pay me to code.
 If you don't like staring at the computer for hours, coding may not be the right path for you.

+### Personal Questions

+**Q:** How old are you? & Do i need to graduate from university to become programmer?\
+**A:** I am 18 years old.
+No, you do not need to graduate from university but its a big plus.
+All the matter is improving yourself.

 ##